customer7/ncn/src/site/notes/Notes/Access, Femoral.md

 ![](https://i.imgur.com/83tzk6M.png)

 This patient developed diffuse intracranial vasospasm in the setting of subarachnoid hemorrhage due to a ruptured aneurysm. (**A**): A 6F 11 cm flexible Arrow sheath^[[Super Arrow-Flex® Sheaths | US | Teleflex](https://www.teleflex.com/usa/en/product-areas/interventional/vascular-access-closure/super-arrow-flex-sheaths/)] was placed for repetitive intra-arterial vasodilation therapy, with its tip in the external iliac artery (yellow arrowhead).
-A severe stenotic segment (red arrow) was noticed at the CFA, impeding distal flow. (**B**): Gentle withdrawal of the sheath under fluoroscopy until the tip was distal to the stenosis improved distal flow of the CFA, preventing distal limb ischemia.
+A stenotic segment (red arrow) was noticed at the CFA, impeding distal flow. (**B**): Gentle withdrawal of the sheath under fluoroscopy until the tip was distal to the stenosis improved distal flow of the CFA, preventing distal limb ischemia.
 The left-in sheath was then sutured to the skin and maintained on continuous drip.
 Black double-arrow: catheter entry site of the CFA.